withhaibun/haibun/README.md

 Installation uses a shell script, which is tested in Linux & macOS, and should also work on Windows using WSL.

-Clone this repo,
-and install Lerna and Typescript globally;

-`npm i -g lerna typescript`

-To install and build:
+Clone this repo, then install and build:

-  `npm run install`
+  `npm i` (this will trigger npm run clean, npm install)

   `npm run tsc-watch`